OriLevi12/Nand2Tetris/README.md

 - **Project 8:** Extended the VM Translator to handle program control (`label`, `goto`, `if-goto`) and function calling (`function`, `call`, `return`) with full bootstrap logic and multi-file support.
 - **Project 9:** Built an interactive game in Jack with keyboard input, scoring, and random enemy spawning.

-I plan to continue with the next stages of the VM (Project 8 and onward), which include program control, function calls, and building a simple operating system.

 ## ⚡ Running the Projects
 To test the assembly programs (`.asm` files), you can use the **CPU Emulator** provided in the Nand2Tetris software suite: